Marcelllombm/ProjetosDiversos/README.md

 ### < Technologies />

-This project was developed in origami with the following technologies:
+:arrow_right: This project was developed in origami with the following technologies:

 - [Reactjs](https://reactjs.org/)
 - [React-router-dom](https://www.npmjs.com/package/react-router-dom)